r0bis/ukEUvote/readme.rst

 Are the votes coming from Britain?
 ==================================

 There is a very good data crunching page that shows how many votes come from Britain and how many from totally unexpected geographic locations `http://kosso.eu/petition/# <http://kosso.eu/petition/#/>`_.
 That page also shows distribution of votes according to constituencies.
-It is updated every 10 seconds.
+The page is updated every 10 seconds.
+One thing to note is that **constituency** data is likely extracted from postcodes submitted in the petition form and the **geographical location** - automatically from the computer address that submission is coming from.
+Hence it may well make sense that in terms of computer address geolocation distribution Britain is in the first place and France in the second place - many British citizens do live in France.
+What is really interesting is the proportion of this signature location distribution.